Phytys/bittensor-analytics/blog/03_subnet_scoring_basics.md

 # Chapter 3: Subnet Scoring — Our First Model

 In the previous chapter, we examined the fundamental structure of each subnet — from its TAO holdings and price to metadata like GitHub links and community presence.
 Now, we take our first step into building something more opinionated:

 > A scoring model to assess and rank Bittensor subnets using a blend of fundamentals and momentum.

 This score isn't meant to be perfect or absolute.
-It’s meant to be **interpretable**, **data-driven**, and evolve over time.
+It's meant to be **interpretable**, **data-driven**, and evolve over time.
 Phase 1 focuses on a simple yet insightful version of this score.

 ---